-But while adding additional employees might help the company keep up with demand, doing so often results in the erosion of profit margins, which results in a less profitable company and a warehouse operation that is more prone to human errors.
+But while adding additional employees might help the company keep up with demand, doing so often results in the erosion of profit margins, which results in a less profitable company and a warehouse operation that is more prone to human error.

 Other organizations are analyzing every warehouse process and removing unnecessary steps – even eliminating some processes all together.